 How to use snapshots

 Snapshots are a mechanism that allow a node be restarted, or join the network from an empty state, without having to replay the whole chain from genesis.
-A snapshot is taken by the network periodically after every 🔗1000 blocks and contains all of a node's active state for that particular block.
+A snapshot is taken by the network periodically, after a set number of blocks.
+The frequency is based on the network paramter snapshot.interval.length.
+It contains all of a node's active state for that particular block.
 Every node participating in the network will produce identical snapshots and they will be stored locally on each node's machines.

 There are two ways to start a node from a snapshot, either by using a local snapshot or a snapshot provided by the network.
 Which to use depends on whether you are a new node operator or a node with existing block data.